Fluoxetine: Environmental effects

 Fluoxetine has been detected in aquatic ecosystems, especially in North America.
 There is a growing body of research addressing the effects of fluoxetine (among other SSRIs) exposure on non-target aquatic species.

 In 2003, one of the first studies addressed in detail the potential effects of fluoxetine on aquatic wildlife; this research concluded that exposure at environmental concentrations was of little risk to aquatic systems if a hazard quotient approach was applied to risk assessment.
 However, they also stated the need for further research addressing sub-lethal consequences of fluoxetine, specifically focusing on study species' sensitivity, behavioural responses, and endpoints modulated by the serotonin system.

 Fluoxetine similar to several other SSRIs induces reproductive behavior in some shellfish at concentrations as low as 10^{-10} M, or 30 parts per trillion.

 Since 2003, several studies have reported fluoxetine-induced impacts on many behavioural and physiological endpoints, inducing antipredator behaviour, reproduction, and foraging at or below field-detected concentrations.
 However, a 2014 review on the ecotoxicology of fluoxetine concluded that, at that time, a consensus on the ability of environmentally realistic dosages to affect the behaviour of wildlife could not be reached.
 At environmentally realistic concentrations, fluoxetine alters insect emergence timing.
 Richmond et al., 2019 find that at low concentrations it accelerates emergence of Diptera, while at unusually high concentrations it has no discernable effect.

 Several common plants are known to absorb fluoxetine.
 Several crops have been tested, and Redshaw et al. 2008 find that cauliflower absorbs large amounts into the stem and leaf but not the head or root.
 Wu et al. 2012 find that lettuce and spinach also absorb detectable amounts, while Carter et al. 2014 find that radish (Raphanus sativus), ryegrass (Lolium perenne) – and Wu et al. 2010 find that soybean (Glycine max) – absorb little.
 Wu tested all tissues of soybean and all showed only low concentrations.
 By contrast various Reinhold et al. 2010 find duckweeds have a high uptake of fluoxetine and show promise for bioremediation of contaminated water, especially Lemna minor and Landoltia punctata.
 Ecotoxicity for organisms involved in aquaculture is well documented.
 Fluoxetine affects both aquacultured invertebrates and vertebrates, and inhibits soil microbes including a large antibacterial effect.

 Politics

 During the 1990 campaign for governor of Florida, it was disclosed that one of the candidates, Lawton Chiles, had depression and had resumed taking fluoxetine, leading his political opponents to question his fitness to serve as governor.

+The 2005 Red Lake shootings were committed a week after the perpetrator's dosage of Prozac was allegedly increased.
+The murders and suicide renewed public debate about the safety of Prozac use among children and adolescents.